Symplectic coordinates on the deformation spaces of convex projective structures on 2-orbifolds: Global Darboux coordinates

-Renumbering if necessary, we may assume that $\xi_1, \cdots, \xi_k$ represent essential simple closed curves and remaining $\xi_{k+1}, \cdots, \xi_m$ are full 1-suborbifolds.
-Apply Corollary 4.4.3 of \cite{choi2019}.
+\end{theorem} \begin{remark} Again, $[u]$ and $[v]$ should be understood (by Lemma \ref{funtorialinj}) as members of $H^1_{\operatorname{par}}(\Gamma,\per{\Gamma};\mathfrak{g})$ so that the left hand side $\omega^{\mathcal{O}}([u],[v]) $ makes sense. \end{remark} \begin{proof} Renumbering if necessary, we may assume that $\xi_1, \cdots, \xi_k$ represent the essential simple closed curves and remaining $\xi_{k+1}, \cdots, \xi_m$ are the full 1-suborbifolds.
+Then, we adopt the proof of Corollary 4.4.3 of \cite{choi2019}.
 Although Corollary 4.4.3 of \cite{choi2019} is stated for compact surfaces, the same assertion and the proof work for compact orbifolds.
-Then we use Proposition \ref{sum} inductively for each full 1-suborbifold $\xi_i$, $i\ge k+1$. \end{proof}
+Then, we use Proposition \ref{sum} inductively for each full 1-suborbifold $\xi_i$, $i\ge k+1$. \end{proof}